 Informal education basically covers every aspect of learning that doesn’t take place in a normal school setting.
 Homeschooling, or unschooling, is one of the most common forms of informal education.
 Going to far-flung areas where the youth can’t go to school is a common way to practice informal education in many third world countries.
 But for this article, we’ll be tackling a type of informal education that’s not given that much thought.

 Self-learning is something any individual can do without needing direct help from teachers.
-With the advent of technology in the recent years, it’s even more possible to anyone with a computer.
+With the advent of technology in recent years, it’s even more possible for anyone with a computer.
 Learning extensively about Physics and Biochemistry is made possible due to all the resources provided by technology.

 Isn’t it frustrating when you want to read a book so much but it’s in a library a thousand miles away from you, and it’s too expensive to purchase?
 Well, save yourself from scavenging in second-hand bookstores, because all of the books you can dream of can be downloaded online.

-- Visit educational Youtube channels.
 Home of vlogging and viral internet videos, Youtube has more to offer than you can imagine.
 There’s a bunch of channels that focus on educational videos.
 Learn about Advanced Quantum Mechanics, Cosmology, and Technology Entrepreneurship on Stanford University‘s channel.

 If you miss the standard format of education, there are online courses easily available online.
 What’s even better is that most of them are free.
 Be it self-paced learning, webinars, or group studies, every field of knowledge is covered in the numerous open education websites.

 Often, these individuals only ask that you help them in learning English, too.
-This type of learning doesn’t just help you develop a skill but even assist someone to develop theirs.
+This type of learning doesn’t just help you develop skill but even assist someone to develop theirs.
 It’s not just through video calls, too, but joining forums and exchanging emails with other learners are good ways to learn about something.

 These are merely four of the hundreds of ways a learner can utilize technology.
 But with these four, a boundless amount of knowledge is already at your disposal.